 This means that our first tip is our most simply: expand your online presence.

 You may already be online, but there’s always new space to grow into.
-Heading into 2021, you might decide you want to:
+In the near future, you might decide you want to:

 - Upgrade your website